matthewrevell/tutorials/Gitlab/Gitlab_Precise.md

 * `gitlab.vm.provision :shell, path: "./puppet-bootstrap/ubuntu.sh"`

-It's simply telling Vagrant to use the "shell" provisionner to run the script at path "`./puppet-bootstrap/puppet-bootstrap.sh`"
+It's simply telling Vagrant to use the "shell" provisioner to run the script at path "`./puppet-bootstrap/puppet-bootstrap.sh`"

-Let's add an "inline" shell provisionning instruction, to be sure we have the "build-essential" package.
+Let's add an "inline" shell provisioning instruction, to be sure we have the "build-essential" package.

 * `gitlab.vm.provision :shell, inline: "apt-get -y install build-essential"`